hjunaid/java-beginners-course/src/session1/installation/README.md

 * Double click on the downloaded file and continue with the instructions.

 * Open a new terminal.
-Spotligh search -> enter 'terminal'
+Spotlight search -> enter 'terminal'

 * Confirm that GIT has been successfully installed and is available on your user path by running this command: 'git --version'.
 Output should verify GIT version.

 ### Git Installation guide - Windows Users: